 The Parks & Pathways Bylaw contains regulations to help make our parks and pathways more safe and enjoyable for everyone.
 The following is an overview and the complete document is available for download Parks & Pathways Bylaw.

 Violations of this bylaw are subject to fines ranging between $50 and $500.

 - Stay on designated trails.

-- Don't disturb or feed wildlife, including birds.
+- Do not disturb or feed wildlife, including birds.

-- Don't use motorized vehicles (with the exception of wheel chairs).
+- Do not use motorized vehicles (with the exception of powered wheelchairs).

-- Please obey posted signs, as they are there to alert you to pertinent rules and regulations.
+You must obey posted signs, as they are there to alert you to important rules and regulations.
 These rules were designed for your safety and security.

 - The speed limit along the pathways is 20 km per hour, unless otherwise posted.

 - Stay to the right side of the pathway except when passing.